klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 Discuss results, answer research question etc.

 ### Planning
-To make our group work as efficient and flexible as possible, we used Scrum.
+To make our group work as efficient and agile as possible, we used Scrum.
 We planned sprint periods of two weeks, including daily standups and retrospectives at the end of each sprint.
-In order to get an overview of everybody's work progress, we used the platform Jira to create a Scrumboard, which can be found here:
+In order to get an overview of everybody's work progress, we used the platform Jira to create a Scrumboard.
+All of our completed issues from the sprints can be found [here](https://vsparticle-nano.atlassian.net/jira/software/c/projects/NANO/issues).